sowcow/blog/content/posts/interstellar.md

 There was one scene (first attachment to the ship) that as I noticed also looked absurd.

 Cliches:
-- crying males or in otherwise weak position
+- crying males or in otherwise weak position and then also self-sacraficing
 - above average sharp females that before you know throw tantrums and try to control males
 - relations between genders, parent-children and things like that